SoCraTesUK/socrates-uk/tickets.md

 {% include_relative links.md %}

 ### Our invitation
 Join us for another year of SoCraTes UK happening on {{ site.event_details.date }}!
-The event is hosted at [Alexandra House, Swindon, UK][location] which is surrounded by 2 acres of landscaped grounds and forest, delivering tranquil setting and backdrop.
+The event is hosted at [Milton Hill House, UK][location] which is surrounded by 22 acres of landscaped grounds and forest, delivering tranquil setting and backdrop.

 Four possible days of exchanging with fellow crafters: